zxt-tzx/kyd/README.md

 ngrok http https://local.kyd.theintel.io:3000/
 ```

+### Push notifications and PWA

+- See `packages/web/vite.config.ts` for the Vite setup.
+- Generate VAPID keys using  `npx web-push generate-vapid-keys`

 ### Auth and cookies on local development (WIP TBD)

 For auth to work on local development, there is a bit of rigmarole because we are running the frontend locally but the API server is on a `.kyd.theintel.io` domain.
 So in order to set cookies, you need to: